TechDocsStudio/biel-docs/docs/installation/vitepress.md

 description: Add an AI chatbot to your VitePress documentation with this step-by-step guide.
 ---

-# AI chat widget for VitePress
+# Ask AI chatbot widget for VitePress

 Add an AI chatbot to your VitePress documentation using Biel.ai's web components.
 The integration works seamlessly with VitePress's Vue-powered framework, adding both chat and search capabilities to your documentation site.